Risk Management (MoR) Dictionary of Terms

 Risk tolerance line

 A line drawn on the Summary Risk Profile.
 Risks that appear above this line cannot be accepted (lived with) without referring them to a higher authority.
-For a project, the project manager
+For a project

 would refer these risks to the Senior responsible owner.